Seesaw-7/stuff/README.md

 ### 70 Climbing Stairs

 the number of choices to reach the current stair equals to # previous + # second previous

+### 198 House Robber

+if the current only depends on the previous and the second previous, no need to store an O(N) array